TediShopov/TediShopov.github.io/Chempunch.md

 ## Dynamic Difficulty
-Developed a designer-friendly system that tracks a score, which increases when enemies are defeated and gradually decays over time.
+Developed a designer-friendly system that tracks a score, which increases when enemies are defeated and gradually decays over time and if enemies hit the target objective.
 This score feeds into custom editor curves to dynamically scale enemy cap and spawn rate, adapting the game’s intensity in real time.

 [back](./)